correctiv/d3-riot-charts/README.md

 # correctiv-simple-charts

-kind of "request-driven" developement of a simple charts library as sort of a wrapper around `nvd3`
+kind of "request-driven" developement of a simple charts library as sort of a wrapper around `nvd3` for use with reusable correctiv visualizations

 ## usage